720kb/ndm/README.md

 **ndm** formally _"npm desktop manager"_ is the client GUI for npm (MacOSX only for the moment).

-With **ndm** you can easily manage npm and npm packages directly from the couch, without any worries, it is based on the [npmi-cli](https://github.com/npm/npmi-cli) lib and developed over [electron](https://github.com/electron/electron) with some touch of AngularJS and Sass.
+With **ndm** you can easily manage npm and npm packages directly from the couch, without any worries, it is based on the [npm-cli](https://docs.npmjs.com/cli/npm) and developed over [electron](https://github.com/electron/electron) with some touch of AngularJS and Sass.

 **ndm** is developed and mantained by [720kb](http://720kb.net)